zenithexpo/GameOfLife/README.md

 # GameOfLife
 Rule:
 A given cell (i, j) in the simulation is accessed on a grid [i][j], where i and j are the row and column indices, respectively.
 The value of a given cell at a given instant of time depends on the state of its neighbors at the previous time step.
-Conway’s Game of Life has four rules.
+Conway’s Game of Life has four rules.<br />
-If a cell is ON and has fewer than two neighbors that are ON, it turns OFF <br />
+If a cell is alive and has fewer than two neighbors that are alive, it turns dead <br />
-If a cell is ON and has either two or three neighbors that are ON, it remains ON.<br />
+If a cell is alive and has either two or three neighbors that are alive, it remains alive.<br />
-If a cell is ON and has more than three neighbors that are ON, it turns OFF.<br />
+If a cell is alive and has more than three neighbors that are alive, it turns dead.<br />
-If a cell is OFF and has exactly three neighbors that are ON, it turns ON.<br />
+If a cell is dead and has exactly three neighbors that are alive, it turns alive.<br />

 ### Algorithm